Pair-Bonding Neuropeptide ยท Protocol Guide

 Access

 Our promise: Oxytocin's strongest evidence is in obstetric labor and lactation.
-The intranasal-anxiolytic and 'love hormone' applications are mechanistically plausible but the trial data is mixed and effect sizes are modest.
+The intranasal anxiolytic and 'love hormone' applications are plausible based on mechanism of action; however, they are not consistently demonstrated in the trial data, where results are mixed and benefits are modest.
 We say so.

 Dr. Jonathan Snipes, MDMedically reviewed by Dr. Jonathan Snipes, MD.
 Last reviewed May 18, 2026.